AnyBlok/AnyBlok/doc/index.rst

 =====================

-AnyBlok is a Python framework allowing to create highly dynamic and modular applications on top of SQLAlchemy.
+AnyBlok is a Python framework allowing to create highly dynamic and modular applications on top of the SQLAlchemy ORM.
 Applications are made of "bloks" that can be installed, extended, replaced, upgraded or uninstalled.

-Bloks can provide SQL Models, Column types, Fields, Mixins, SQL views, or plain Python code unrelated to the database.
-Models can be dynamically customized, modified, or extended without strong dependencies between them, just by adding new bloks.
-Bloks are declared using `setuptools` entry-points.
+Bloks can provide SQL Models, Column types, Fields, Mixins, SQL views, or even plain Python code unrelated to the database, and all of these can be dynamically customized, modified, or extended without strong dependencies between them, just by adding new bloks.

+Bloks are declared (made available) through dedicated setuptools entry points, and are explicitely *installed* in the database, which provides the needed dynamicity for multi-tenant
+scenarios: a given AnyBlok process can connect to several databases, and execute different sets of code on each of them, according to their installed bloks.
+Installing bloks could, e.g., be done through some HTTP interface (not provided by AnyBlok itself).

+That being said, Anyblok's scope of usage is by no means limited to multi-tenant applications.
+The flexibility and extendability it provides can be enjoyed even when working on a single database.

-AnyBlok is released under the terms of the `Mozilla Public License`.
+AnyBlok is released under the terms of the :doc:`Mozilla Public License version 2 <LICENSE>`.

 .. toctree::
     :maxdepth: 2